SU-UComm/stanford-report-v0/cutup/content-hub/README.md

 - rewrites - [rewrites](https://webpack.js.org/configuration/dev-server/#devserverhistoryapifallback) to be used with things like [React Router](https://reactrouter.com/docs/en/v6/getting-started/overview)

 ## NPM scripts
+- addComponent - add new component from scaffold
 - dxp - default dxp-next build
 - dxpServe - run webpack dev server and dxp and watch for server jsx changes to build
 - dxpLogin - login to DXP